amit17133129/K8S-Cluster-On-AWS/README.md

 After that we need to install iproute-tc software. this software is responsible to make the routings inside the master salve setup.
 To install `yum install iproute-tc`.
 ![installing iproute-tc](https://github.com/amit17133129/K8S-Cluster-On-AWS/blob/main/Slave%20Node/installing%20iproute-tc.jpg?raw=true)

-Now we need to chamge the iptable using this command `echo "1" > /proc/sys/net/bridge/bridge-nf-call-iptables`
+Now we need to change the iptable using this command `echo "1" > /proc/sys/net/bridge/bridge-nf-call-iptables`

 ![setting  bridge iptables to 1](https://github.com/amit17133129/K8S-Cluster-On-AWS/blob/main/Slave%20Node/setting%20bridge%20iproute%20to%201.jpg?raw=true)
 Now you can proceed with joining the slave with master.
 You can use the token given while initializing master.
 This tokens is given at one time m=by the master but you can create new token if you forget to save this tokens.